On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Results

-In terms of downstream performance across different languages, the full-sized baseline models exhibit the strongest performance in English, followed by other Latin languages, with Russian next in line.
-Arabic and Chinese downstream tasks generally are the most challenging for models.
-Further, pruning can sometimes alter the original ranking of languages observed in the baseline models.
-For example, on the Belebele benchmark, the Llama-3 8B model achieves a baseline accuracy of $55.3$ for Arabic and $44.8$ for Chinese, but the pruned models reverse this trend and achieve an accuracy of $45.1$ for Arabic and $57.0$ for Chinese.
+Downstream performance for baseline models varies by language due to pertaining distribution and an unbalanced tokenizer.
+English performs best, followed by other Latin-based languages, then Russian.
+Arabic and Chinese downstream tasks are the most challenging.
+However, despite the dominance of English in pretraining, it is not the optimal calibration language.
+Pruning can alter the original ranking of languages observed in the baseline models.
+For example, on the Belebele benchmark, the Llama-3 8B model scores $66.1$ for German and $61.0$ for Russian, but the pruned models reverse this trend and achieve a peak accuracy of $47.5$ for German and $51.1$ for Russian.
 That is, \textbf{\textit{pruning can shift which languages the model performs best or worst on.}}

-\textit{Calibrating on an outlier language or a similar one could benefit downstream tasks in non-English?}
+\textit{Does calibrating on an outlier language or a similar one benefit downstream tasks in non-English?}

-We include Swahili as an outlier language, which is out-of-domain for the model as it is not included in the pre-training corpora of Llama-3 and Aya-23.
-In column-wise comparison, the SW cell is consistently the darkest or relatively dark one.
-That is, in most cases, calibration with Swahili results in the worst or the second-worst performance across different calibration language strategies, given a downstream task.
+Swahili is an out-of-domain language for Llama-3 and Aya-23 as it is not included in the pre-training corpora.
+In column-wise comparison, the SW cells are among the darkest, indicating that Swahili calibration yields performance among the worst across tasks.

-Furthermore, there is no consistent pattern related to the similarity of calibration-evaluation language pairs.
-For instance, Latin language pairs such as English-Spanish (calibrating in English and evaluating in Spanish) or pairs from the same language family, like English-German, do not always yield optimal performance.
-Conversely, pairs with different writing systems, such as Russian-English or Spanish-Arabic, do not consistently perform poorly.
-On the other hand, calibration with a dissimilar language, i.e. Chinese, often results in particularly low accuracy across many tasks and evaluation languages, as demonstrated by the darker row of ``ZH''.
-In summary, we observe \textbf{\textit{no benefit from calibrating with an outlier language or a similar language.}}
+No clear pattern emerges regarding the similarity of calibration-evaluation language pairs.
+Latin language pairs such as EN-ES (calibrating in English and evaluating in Spanish) or pairs from the same language family, like EN-DE, do not always yield optimal performance.
+Conversely, pairs with different writing systems, such as RU-EN or ES-AR, do not consistently perform poorly.
+However, calibration with a highly dissimilar language, i.e. Chinese, often results in particularly low accuracy across many tasks and evaluation languages, as demonstrated by the darker row of ``ZH''.
+In summary, \textbf{\textit{for the limited amount of calibration languages compared, we can not observe an immediate benefit from calibrating with an outlier language or a similar language to the target language.}}

 \textit{Does the model or the pruning method matter?}